-When the Town Manager deems that all offices are closed, employee's will be paid in full for the time of the closings.
+When the Town Manager deems that all offices are closed, employees will be paid in full for the time of the closings.
 Employees in essential operations may be asked to work on a day when operations are officially closed.
-In these circumstances, employees who work will receive additional personal days equal to the number of hours that the Town Hall is closed in addition to their regular pay.
+In these circumstances, employees who work will receive additional paid time off (PTO) equal to the number of hours the Town Hall is closed in addition to their regular pay.